antonrh/anydi/docs/concepts.md

 # Core Concepts

-Understanding these core concepts will help you make the most of AnyDI.
+Learn these basic concepts to use AnyDI better.

 ## Container

-The `Container` is the central registry for all your dependencies.
-It stores providers and resolves dependencies when needed.
+The `Container` is the main place where all your dependencies are stored.
+It keeps providers and creates dependencies when you need them.

 ```python
 from anydi import Container